 Andrus on Hudson —also known as the John E. Andrus Memorial —is a nursing home community where seniors enjoy a high quality of life with the security of a continuum of care.
 Nestled on 26 wooded acres overlooking the Hudson River, the facility was built in 1953 at the direction of Helen Andrus Benedict, the youngest child of John E. Andrus.

-The Andrus Children’s Center – also known as the Julia Dyckman Andrus Memorial – is a private non-profit community agency offering prevention, assessment, educational, treatment and research programs that help children and families achieve healthy, stable lives.
+Andrus – also known as the Julia Dyckman Andrus Memorial – is a private non-profit community agency offering prevention, assessment, educational, treatment and research programs that help children, families, and communities achieve healthy, stable lives.